Philip-Scott/Notes-up/README.md

 	sudo add-apt-repository ppa:philip.scott/notes-up
 	sudo apt-get update
 	sudo apt-get install notes-up

+If you were using the previous version of Notes-up, **you will need to add this new PPA**.
+This version changes how files are saved on your computer, so it won't be given automatically to the previous users.
+No worries though, your old files will be imported when you first run the app!

 ## Donations
-If you liked _Notes-up_, and would like to support it's development of this app and more, a [little tip](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WYD9ZJK6ZFUDQ) would be much appreciated :)
+If you liked _Notes-up_, and would like to support it's development of this app and more, consider [buying me a coffee](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WYD9ZJK6ZFUDQ) :)

 ##How To Build
 For advanced users!